Donut chart widgets

 Here are a few tips to get the most out of your donut chart.

-- Mouse over any slice of the donut to display a tooltip that contains detailed information.
+- Move your mouse over any slice of the donut to display a tooltip that contains detailed information.